anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     - chocos array renamed as bonusArray - the name chocos can easily be mistaken as storing the choco blocks.
     - choco was also renamed as bonus1, as new bonuses are to be introduced.
     - Unused variables like v and oldXBreak were removed.
     - vX and vY control the speed of the ball (both stored 1).
-The speed value was doubled.
-(Now they both store 2 and 2.5 respectively)
+The speed value was increased.
     - for the buttons, a class GameButton was introduced to reduce the amount of duplicated code for adding images to the buttons.
 The code was refactored to adjust to the inclusion of the new class.
     - the method handle() was altered to accommodate for the new feature "pause game" using the space bar.